pre-char/Flappy_Rocket/README.md

 it's a game similar to flappy bird

 ## Story line
 This is a story about a world with human rockets.
-The rocket has eye and legs. \n There is a baby rocket learning how to fly.
+The rocket has eye and legs.
+There is a baby rocket learning how to fly.
 Its mother prepared several logs with holes on them.
 In the game, players are the baby rocket.

 ## Video link